ozanli/id1217/README.md

 # Ozan Ali
 ICT Bachelor's student at KTH.

-# What is ID1217?
+# What is this project about?
-ID1217 is the course code for a course named "Concurrent Programming" at KTH.
-The course teaches about the concurrent and parallel programming practices.
-Students get the opportunity to write their own project and concurrent programs.
-An example of the programs can be found in other branches under this repo.
+This project implements both sequential and concurrent versions of Multigrid method for solving differential equations using a hierarchy of discretizations.
+The main aim of the project is to parallelize the sequential Multigrid method to see how much of a speedup can be gained, i.e. how much faster we can make our solution run.